intersystems-community/RESTForms/README.md

   1. Define a `queryMYQ` class method in your form class
   2. Method signature is: `ClassMethod queryMYQ() As %String`
   3. Method must return the part of SQL query between SELECT and FROM

-RESTForms looks for a query named  `myq` in the following paths (till first hit):
+## Custom Queries

-  1. Class method `queryMYQ` in your form class
+Execute `form/objects/:class/custom/:query` request, to call a custom query.
+Custom query allows user code to determine the full content of the query.
+URL parameters besides `size` and `page` are unavailable.
+Your method must parse all other url parameters.

-  2. Parameter `MYQ` in your query class
+To define your own custom query named `myq`:
-  3. Class method `queryMYQ` in your query class
+  1. Define a `customqueryMYQ` class method in your form class
-  4. Parameter `MYQ` in `Form.REST.Objects` class
+  2. Method signature is: `ClassMethod customqueryMYQ() As %String`
-  5. Class method `queryMYQ` in `Form.REST.Objects` class
+  3. Method must return a valid SQL query

 ## URL arguments: